Physics & Engineering

 - •Ignoring sign conventions for vectors (forces, velocities).
 Pay attention to positive/negative directions.

-- •Using thin lens approximations for thick lenses or systems with significant aberrations.
+- •Using thin-lens approximations for thick lenses or systems with significant aberrations.

-- •Neglecting to account for friction in real-world mechanical problems.
+- •Neglecting friction in real-world mechanical problems.

 - •Assuming ideal gas behavior at high pressures or low temperatures where it breaks down.